stylify/web/content/docs/integrations/vuejs.md

 navigationTitle: "Vue"
 navigationIconPath: '/images/brands/vuejs.svg'
+image: '/integrations/vuejs/header.jpg'
+ogImage: '/integrations/vuejs/og-image.jpg'

 title: Using Stylify CSS in Vue.js
-description: "Learn how to use the Stylify CSS with the Vue.js"
+description: "Learn how to use the Stylify CSS with the Vue.js.
+Code your Vue.js website faster with Stylify CSS."
+howToSchemaTitle: 'How to use Stylify CSS in Vue.js.'
+howToSchemaSteps: [
+	{
+		"name": "Installation",
+		"text": "Install @stylify/unplugin package using CLI like YARN or NPM.", "url": "#installation",
+	},
+	{
+		"name": "Usage",
+		"text": "Add Stylify CSS build module into astro.config.mjs.", "url": "#usage",
+	},
+	{
+		"name": "Configuration",
+		"text": "Extend Stylify CSS configuration however you need.
+Configure variables, components, custom selectors and a lot more.", "url": "#configuration",
+	},
+]
 ---

+Vue.js is Progressive JavaScript Framework.

 <stack-blitz-link link="stylify-vue-vite"></stack-blitz-link>

-## How to integrate the Stylify with Vue.js and Vite.js
+## How to integrate the Stylify CSS with Vue.js and Vite.js

 The example bellow works with the Vite - Vue template.
 You can however use the example bellow and configure it for React.js, Vue and any other framework you use.